MittaAI/SlothAI/README.md

 ### Dependencies - FeatureBase
 You will need a FeatureBase cloud account to use the read_fb and write_fb processors.
 It's free to signup and requires your email address: https://cloud.featurebase.com/.

+MittaAI provides a shared database option, where you do not need to have a FeatureBase Cloud account.

 ### Dependencies - Google Cloud
 You'll need a whole bunch of Google Cloud things done.
 Enabling AppEngine, Compute, Cloud Tasks, domain names, firewalls and setting up credentials will eventually be documented here.